-We are working on speech- and text‑based technologies that aim to assist the revitalization and preservation of Indigenous languages by supporting Indigenous language educators and students, promoting the accessibility of audio recordings, and supporting Indigenous language translators, transcribers and other language professionals.
+We are working on speech- and text-based technologies that aim to assist the stabilization, revitalization and reclamation of Indigenous languages by supporting Indigenous language educators and students, promoting the accessibility of audio recordings, and supporting Indigenous language translators, transcribers and other language professionals.

 - Language-independent technology (such as software) will be released to communities as open-source software.